Radioactivity (Isotopes pt 2)

 Is it possible to measure nuclear radiation?

-Most radiation absorbed by the matter, including its effect on living organisms, is described by means of the unit called sievertsievert [Sv]sievert (Sv).
+Most radiation absorbed by the matter, including its effect on living organisms, is described by means of the unit called sievertsievert (Sv).
 In Poland, radiation dose, both from natural and artificial sources, amounts to approx. 3.3 mSv (millisieverts) during the year.

 Radiation originating from natural radioisotopes is often referred to as the radiation background.
 Natural radiation background usually differs in various places throughout the world.
 It depends mainly on the local geological structure of the ground and the average concentration of noble gas – radioactive radon – in the atmosphere.